NOTE: Students should also review the listing of Student Affairs scholarships for other awards with general criteria and

 The PSU Alumni Association endowment funds scholarships with criteria determined by the PSUAA scholarship committee and published annually.
-Applications are available in the Alumni office and need to be completed by the end of March.
+Click here for the online application which needs to be completed by the end of March.
 Qualified candidates are contacted for interviews and the PSUAA scholarship committee determines the recipient.

 This endowment funds scholarships for outstanding non-traditional PSU undergraduate women.
 The scholarship award shall be made on the basis of academic merit and financial need.
-Applications are available at the front office in Holmes House and need to be completed during the month of March.
+Click here for the online application which needs to be completed by the end of March.
 Qualified candidates are contacted for interviews and the PSUAA scholarship committee determines the recipient.

 This endowment fund provides an annual scholarship for tuition and fees to one undergraduate student enrolled in a full time degree granting program, who has demonstrated the capacity to succeed at Plymouth State University, has maintained a GPA of 3.2 over at least three semesters, and has a need for financial assistance that is incremental to their own contributions toward the cost of their University education.
 Preference may be given to students who are the first in their family to seek a baccalaureate degree.
 Application

 The Mary Elizabeth Campbell ’91 Annual Scholarship is created for the benefit of undergraduate, transfer students, most in need of scholarship support.
 The award is available to an undergraduate student who has transferred to Plymouth State from another institution of higher education, is of any class year or major, who is in good academic standing with a minimum GPA of 2.5, and is in need of additional financial support as determined by the Office of Financial Aid.
 The recipient should be a full time student, attending for a full year of study for which this award is given.
-The recipient shall be selected by the financial aid scholarship selection committee, based on documented financial need.
+The recipient shall be selected by the financial aid scholarship selection committee, based on documented financial need and stated criteria.

 This endowment funds scholarships, based on merit with consideration given to financial need, and is granted to worthy Plymouth State University students.
 Recipients are chosen by the financial aid scholarship selection committee, based on documented financial need.
 No application is required.